Ishan15212/Intro-to-PRML/README.md

 # Intro-to-PRML
-Theses are exercises solution  of Introduction of Pattern Recognition and Machine Leaning Course in Tampere Uniersity
+Theses are exercises solution  of Introduction of Pattern Recognition and Machine Learning Course in Tampere Uniersity